scottyoon221/frontend-nanodegree-mobile-portfolio/README.md

 1. async embed javascript: while DOM is being constructed we can embed and asynchronously call part of main.js file to build anything below-the-fold content (pizzas menu) and load pizza on the background.

-1. following files were minified to reduce the file size:
+1. following file was minified to reduce the file size:
-  * pizza.html
   * main.js
-  * embeded bootstrap, embeded style.css, embeded part of main.js

 ### Optimization: main.js